 Haldi’s principle ingredient has anti-inflammatory properties that help fight acne, brighten skin tone and reduce lines and wrinkles.
 Mix honey and turmeric into a thick paste and leave it on your skin for about 20 minutes.
 It’ll help exfoliate skin and leave it with a natural glow.
 Moreover, turmeric latte, are considered magic elixirs to ward off the common cold and seasonal flu when we talk about immune help.

-Pepper, when mixed with other ingredients and applied on the skin can loosen up the pores and facilitate the removal of blackheads and acne.
+Pepper, when mixed with other ingredients and applied to the skin can loosen up the pores and facilitate the removal of blackheads and acne.
 Mix together a teaspoon of yoghurt with a tablespoon of black pepper and rub the mixture onto your face.
 Black pepper also improves digestion by helping in the breakdown of proteins.
 A colon-friendly spice, it also protects the intestinal tract against bacterial growth.

 Ginger give your skin an instant pick-me-up and leave your skin with a fresh glow and a natural radiance.
 Cut a piece of fresh ginger and rub it all over your face allowing the juice to stay on your skin for about 15 minutes.
-The best ways to use ginger is to add its slices to fresh smoothies, to imbibe their pure unadulterated benefits.
+The best way to use ginger is to add its slices to fresh smoothies, to imbibe their pure unadulterated benefits.